A semi-ordinary $p$-stabilization of Siegel Eisenstein series for symplectic groups and its $p$-adic interpolation: Semi-ordinary -stabilization of Siegel Eisenstein series

-\begin{rem} The preceding Theorem 3.2 totally insists that the assignment $E_{\kappa}^{(n)} \mapsto (E_{\kappa}^{(n)})^{*}$ can be regarded as a $p$-stabilization which generalizes the ordinary $p$-stabilization of $E_{\kappa}^{(1)}$ \`a la Serre \cite{Ser73} (cf. \S 1).
-When $n=2$, Skinner-Urban \cite{S-U06} has already dealt with a similar type of $p$-stabilization for some Siegel modular forms so that the resulting eigenvalue of $U_{p,2}$ is a $p$-adic unit.
-Accordingly, we call $(E_{\kappa}^{(n)})^{*}$ {\it semi-ordinary} at $p$, even in the case where $n>2$ (cf. \cite{Kaw10}).
-However, it should be mentioned that $(E_{\kappa}^{(n)})^*$ does not admit the ordinary condition at $p$ in the sense of Hida (cf. \cite{Hid02,Hid04}).
-This disparity is inevitable at least for Siegel Eisenstein series.
-Indeed, as is evident from equations (7) and (8), there is no way to produce from $E_{\kappa}^{(n)}$ to a simultaneous eigenfunction of $U_{p,1},\cdots,\,U_{p,n-1}$ and $U_{p,n}$ such that all the corresponding eigenvalues are $p$-adic units.
+The preceding Theorem 4.2 totally insists that the assignment $E_{\kappa,\,\chi}^{(n)} \mapsto (E_{\kappa,\,\chi}^{(n)})^{*}$ can be regarded as a $p$-stabilization which generalizes the ordinary $p$-stabilization of $E_{\kappa,\,\chi}=E_{\kappa,\,\chi}^{(1)}$ explained in \S 1.
+Whenever $n=2$, Skinner-Urban \cite{S-U06} has already dealt with a similar type of $p$-stabilization for some Siegel modular forms so that the associated eigenvalue of $U_{p,2}$ is a $p$-adic unit.
+Accordingly, in the same context, we call $(E_{\kappa,\,\chi}^{(n)})^{*}$ {\it semi-ordinary} at $p$ if $n \ge 2$. \begin{rem} It should be mentioned that if $n >1$, $(E_{\kappa,\,\chi}^{(n)})^*$ may {\it not}\, satisfy the ordinary condition at $p$ in the sense of Hida (cf. \cite{Hid02,Hid04}).
+This disparity is inevitable at least for Siegel Eisenstein series in general.
+For instance, in the case where $M=1$, because of the shape of Satake parameters at $p$, there is no way to produce from $E_{\kappa}^{(n)}=E_{\kappa,\,{\rm triv}}^{(n)} \in \mathscr{M}_{\kappa}(\Gamma_0(1))^{(n)}$ to a Hecke eigenform of level $p$ such that the associated eigenvalues of $U_{p,1},\cdots,\,U_{p,n-1}$ and $U_{p,n}$ are $p$-adic units simultaneously.
 However, as mentioned in \cite{S-U06}, it turns out that the semi-ordinary condition concerning only on the eigenvalue of $U_{p,n}$ is sufficient to adapt Hida's ordinary theory with some modification.
-(See also \cite{Pi11, PS12}.) \end{rem}
+(See also \cite{Pi11, B-P-S16}.) \if0 \fi \end{rem}

-\begin{proof}[Proof of Theorem 3.2] The assertion (i) is obvious.
-The assertion (ii) has been already proved in \cite{Kaw10} in the case where $n$ is even and $p \ne 2$.
-For readers' convenience, we give a complete proof of it here, which proceeds in the same way as the one of Theorem 5.1 (and also Theorem 4.1) in [ibid]. \if0 The proof of the assertion (ii) proceeds in a similar way as the one of Theorem 5.1 (and also Theorem 4.1) in \cite{Kaw10} obtained in the case where $n$ is even.
-Here is a complete proof. \fi When $r=0$, the assertion immediately follows from the equation (5) and
+\begin{proof}[Proof of Theorem 4.2] The assertion (I) is obvious from Lemma 2.1\,(I) and the properties of $U_{p,n}$ explained in \S 3. \if0 The proof of the assertion (II) proceeds in a similar way as the one of Theorem 5.1 (and also Theorem 4.1) in \cite{Kaw10} obtained in the case where $n$ is even.
+Here is a complete proof. \fi Since $U_{p,n}$ does not effect on the Fourier coefficient $A_{\kappa,\,\chi}(0_n)$, the assertion (II) for $r=0$ follows immediately from Lemma 2.1\,(IIa), Equations (8) and (9). \if0